War crimes in occupied Poland during World War II: German-Soviet partitioning of Poland and cooperation (September 1939 – June 1941)

 Following 1 September 1939 invasion of Poland from the west by Germany, the Soviets attacked from the east on 17 September in accordance with the terms of the Molotov–Ribbentrop Pact, a secret non-aggression agreement signed in August.
 Within a month, Poland had been divided between two occupational forces, and their joint victory parade was held in Brest-Litovsk.
-Germany annexed 91,902 square kilometres with 10 million citizens and controlled the newly created General Government, which consisted of a further 95,742 kilometres with 12 million citizens.
-In total, Germany's zone of occupation consisted of 187,644 square kilometres with 22 million citizens.
-The Soviet Union occupied 202,069 square kilometres with over 13 million citizens.
+Germany annexed 91,902 sqkm with 10 million citizens and controlled the newly created General Government, which consisted of a further 95,742 km with 12 million citizens.
+In total, Germany's zone of occupation consisted of 187,644 sqkm with 22 million citizens.
+The Soviet Union occupied 202,069 sqkm with over 13 million citizens.
 In 1939, the invading forces consisted of 1.5 million Germans and nearly half a million Soviets.

 Poland's territory was divided between Nazi Germany and the USSR, and was governed directly by the occupying countries, without establishing any form of Polish collaborating puppet authorities.
 The occupying powers' actions eclipsed the sovereign Polish state, whose government went into exile, and inflicted massive damage to the country's cultural heritage.
 Other war crimes against Poland included deportations aimed at ethnic cleansing, imposition of forced labor, pacifications, and genocidal acts.
 There were many similarities between the two zones of occupations marked by systematic oppression.
 Both invaders executed Polish civilians and prisoners of war in parallel campaigns of ethnic cleansing, coordinating some of these actions through Gestapo–NKVD conferences.
 "The scale and extent of the brutality practised in occupied Poland far exceeded anything experienced in other occupied countries."

 In the summer and autumn of 1941 the lands annexed in the east by the Soviets, containing large Ukrainian and Belarusian populations, were overrun by Nazi Germany in the initially successful Operation Barbarossa against the Soviet Union.